nebulastream/nebulastream/docs/design/20241011_source_redesign.md

 The following three goals are additional goals that do not address specific problems in the current implementation, but are still important with respect to usability and maintainability.

+## G4: Simplicity and Decomposition
 The implementation of new sources should be as easy as possible by providing a small, concise interface that should closely match the current interface.
 Sources will still be able to setup (open resources), fill a raw byte buffer, and close resources again.
 This complements with the [removal of parsing from the sources](https://github.com/nebulastream/nebulastream-public/pull/492).
-A single source should be easy to digest and contain only the state necessary to manage the connection to an external system/device **(G4, simplicity and decomposition**).
+A single source should be easy to digest and contain only the state necessary to manage the connection to an external system/device.

+## G5: Non-invasiveness
 The implementation should conform to the past effort of refactoring the [description and construction of sources](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240702_sources_and_sinks.md).
 We want this redesign to not impact the construction of sources at all, we aim to only redesign the execution model.
-The impact on the rest of the codebase should be minimal (**G5, non-invasiveness**).
+The impact on the rest of the codebase should be minimal.
 We do not want the `QueryEngine` that manages sources to know or depend on the internals of the execution model of the sources.

+## G6: Fault Transparency
 Errors should be handled transparently as described in the [DD on error handling](https://github.com/nebulastream/nebulastream-public/blob/main/docs/design/20240711_error_handling.md).
-Every possible error regarding I/O operations should be handled appropriately by trying to recover from it if possible, or emitting the error to a higher-level component (**G6, fault transparency**).
+Every possible error regarding I/O operations should be handled appropriately by trying to recover from it if possible, or emitting the error to a higher-level component.

+## G7: Backwards Compatibility
-It should still be possible to implement new sources with the current threading model as a fallback/baseline **(G7, backwards compatibility)**.
+It should still be possible to implement new sources with the current threading model as a fallback/baseline.

 # Non-Goals
 - **NG1**: a complete vision or implementation on how the sources interact with the `BufferManager`, and what policies the `BufferManager` should implement to facilitate fairness and performance.
 We only provide a PoC here.
 For further details, see the [BM spilling & redesign DD](https://db.in.tum.de/~fent/papers/coroutines.pdf?lang=de)